The Generalized Global Polynomial

 data preprocessing.
 Simple examples of preprocessing will be given in

-the next vignette 2 Preprocessing
+the next vignette 2 Preprocessing.
+Examples for applying

 global modelling to time series will then be presented in vignette

-3 Modelling
+3 Modelling.

 Mangiarotti S, Le Jean F, Chassan M, Drapeau L, Huc M. 2018.
 GPoM: Generalized Polynomial Modelling.
 Version 1.1.
 Comprehensive R Archive Network. https://cran.r-project.org/package=GPoM.↩︎